pearlanyanwu/age-calculator/README.md

 ### Useful resources

-- [freeCodeCamp.org](https://www.freecodecamp.org/news/regex-for-date-formats-what-is-the-regular-expression-for-matching-dates/#howtomatchdateswithregularexpressionsexample2) - This provided me with the regex patterns for dd, mm, and yyyy date format.
-I really liked this pattern and will use it going forward.
+- [freeCodeCamp.org](https://www.freecodecamp.org/news/regex-for-date-formats-what-is-the-regular-expression-for-matching-dates/#howtomatchdateswithregularexpressionsexample2) - This provided me with the regex patterns for dd, mm, and yyyy date formats.
+I really like this pattern as it's very clear.
+I will use it going forward.